-The heads of other Executive Branch departments and offices also participate in the CFIUS process on a case-by-case basis as appropriate.
+The Secretary of the U.S. Department of Agriculture is included as a member of CFIUS on a case-by-case basis with respect to transactions involving agricultural land, agricultural biotechnology or the agriculture industry, and the heads of other Executive Branch departments and offices also participate in the CFIUS process on a case-by-case basis as appropriate.